-The 48th Meeting of the Telecommunications and Information Working Group (TEL) was held in Honolulu, USA, from 16-21 September 2013.
+The 50th Meeting of the Telecommunications and Information Working Group (TEL) was held in Brisbane, Australia from 20 September-3 October 2014.

 ICT DEVELOPMENT STEERING GROUP (DSG)

-- APEC Workshop on “Enhancing Business Competitiveness and Growth through Data & Analytics” will be organized by Singapore.
+- Workshop on “Enhancing Business Competitiveness and Growth through Data & Analytics.”
+(Singapore)

 LIBERALIZATION STEERING GROUP (LSG)